Building infrastructure to improve lives and strengthen the economy

 ~140 communities will benefit from potable water to a yard connection (i.e. at the boundary of each stand), impacting about 390 000 people

-Infrastructure programmes such as the OMM Programme cannot be completed without considering the socio-economic development (SED) impact on communities and the need for secondary economies to be established.
+Infrastructure programmes such as the OMMP Programme cannot be completed without considering the socio-economic development (SED) impact on communities and the need for secondary economies to be established.
 That is why we are taking a holistic approach to SED and our programmes will focus on five key themes: Potable Water, Water Re-Use, Enterprise Development, Education and Connectivity, to develop skills, create jobs and change behaviour.

 Shaping the future of our youth through our School Upgrade Programme

-The School Upgrade Programme (SUP) is one of the OMM Programme’s SED initiatives and is significant because it focuses on all five of the abovementioned SED themes at the same time.
+The School Upgrade Programme (SUP) is one of the OMMP’s key SED initiatives and is significant because it focuses on all five of the abovementioned SED themes at the same time.
 The SUP aims to equip selected primary and secondary schools in targeted communities in Limpopo with innovative, modular infrastructure according to each school’s needs.
 The SUP focuses on supporting selected schools with facilities and equipment, as well as equipping teachers and addressing indirect issues to allow pupils better opportunities to learn.

 We aim to be a strategic role model for future water delivery

-In addition to the implementation of the OMM Programme, the Association is looking at more opportunities to collaborate with the highest levels of Government, the private sector and communities.
-We aim to demonstrate leadership in the water sector and, through the OMM Programme, be a strategic role model for future water delivery that may be replicated across South Africa so that more people may receive the benefits of a consistent supply of water.
+In addition to the implementation of the OMMP Programme, the Association is looking at more opportunities to collaborate with the highest levels of Government, the private sector and communities.
+We aim to demonstrate leadership in the water sector and, through the OMMP Programme, be a strategic role model for future water delivery that may be replicated across South Africa so that more people may receive the benefits of a consistent supply of water.

 Get regular